Good Governance Party

 The Good Governance Party (民政党, Minseitō) was a Japanese political party which was in existence for a short period in early 1998.
 It was a centrist, reformist party that merged with other parties in April 1998 to form the Democratic Party of Japan.

-There was an earlier pre-war Minseitō party, the Rikken Minseitō which existed from 1927-1940.
+There was an earlier pre-war Minseitō party, the Rikken Minseitō, which existed from 1927 to 1940.

 History

 The Good Governance Party was composed of several smaller reformist groups that had emerged during the collapse of the large coalition New Frontier Party in 1996.